docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 ### Adjust the IP Count Value

 During a UCP installation, a user can alter the number of Azure IP addresses UCP will automatically provision for pods.
-By default UCP will provision 128 addresses, from the same Azure Subnet as the hosts, for each Virtual Machine in the cluster.
-However if you have manually attached additional IP addresses to the Virtual Machines (via an ARM Template, Azure CLI or Azure Portal) or you are deploying in to small Azure subnet (less than /16), an `--azure-ip-count` flag can be used at install time.
+By default, UCP will provision 128 addresses, from the same Azure Subnet as the hosts, for each VM in the cluster.
+However if you have manually attached additional IP addresses to the VMs (via an ARM Template, Azure CLI or Azure Portal) or you are deploying in to small Azure subnet (less than /16), an `--azure-ip-count` flag can be used at install time.

+> Note
+>
-> Note: Do not set the `--azure-ip-count` variable to a value of less than 6 if
+> Do not set the `--azure-ip-count` variable to a value of less than 6 if
-> you have not manually provisioned additional IP addresses for each Virtual
+> you have not manually provisioned additional IP addresses for each VM.
-> Machine.
 The UCP installation will need at least 6 IP addresses to allocate
 > to the core UCP components that run as Kubernetes pods.
-That is in addition
+This is in addition
-> to the Virtual Machine's private IP address.
+> to the VM's private IP address.

 Below are some example scenarios which require the `--azure-ip-count` variable to be defined.

 **Scenario 1 - Manually Provisioned Addresses**

-If you have manually provisioned additional IP addresses for each Virtual Machine, and want to disable UCP from dynamically provisioning more IP addresses for you, then you would pass `--azure-ip-count 0` into the UCP installation command.
+If you have manually provisioned additional IP addresses for each VM, and want to disable UCP from dynamically provisioning more IP addresses for you, then you would pass `--azure-ip-count 0` into the UCP installation command.